 ATTRIBUTE DATA TYPE SIGNIFICANCE NOTES Туре Enumeration with possible values: nil Analog Digital Physical Mixed The attribute type determines how items are handled in triggering multiple Functions .
 If the item Type is Physical , the Item will trigger only the first Function that is enabled.
 The others will wait for a later instance of the Item .
-Any other type is duplicated, triggering all Functions related to the Item via the triggered by relation.
+Any other type is duplicated, triggering all Functions related to the Item via the inputs relation where the relationship attribute Triggering is set to True.
 Size NumberSpec This value identifies the size of the Item that is transferred by a Link .
-The total time for an Item to be transferred across a Link is: Link Delay + (Item Size / Link Capacity).
+The total time for an Item to be transferred across a Link is: Link Delay + ( Item Size / Link Capacity).